danielkucera/esp-arduino-ebus/README.md

 - Pattern-recognized messages can be forwarded via MQTT.

 ## Structure of the internal command store
-For an example of how to install a command, see `Inserting (Installing) of new commands` under `Examples of MQTT commands`.
+For an example of how to install a command, see `Inserting (Installing) of new commands`.

 ```
 struct Command {